 News & Events

-EVENT DETAILS Join us from the comfort of home!
-Monday March 1, 2021 from 5:00 pm – 8:00 pm EST Dr. Black will be presenting highlights from the Sunnybrook Dementia Study (1995 and still going strong!)
-Event targeted to: Dr. Black’s colleagues & trainees (past and...
+EVENT DETAILS Monday March 1, 2021 from 5:00 pm – 8:00 pm EST Dr. Black presented highlights from the Sunnybrook Dementia Study (1995 and still going strong!)
+Event was targeted to: Dr. Black’s colleagues & trainees (past and present) Patients & care partners...

 Congratulations to ONDRI co-lead, Dr. Mario Masellis, for coordinating an international study that has been funded through JPND

 Congratulations to ONDRI co-lead, Dr. Mario Masellis, for coordinating an international study that has received €1,086,421 in funding through the Joint Program in Neurodegenerative Disease (JPND) call entitled ‘Linking Pre-Diagnosis Disturbances of Physiological Systems to Neurodegenerative Diseases.’

 Congratulations to Dr. Mario Masellis and all the contributors to this important report published by Alzheimer’s Disease International.

 Queen’s University researcher and ONDRI co-lead Doug Munoz, PhD has been elected to the Canadian Academy of Health Sciences (CAHS) Fellowship, one of Canada’s premier academic honours.

 ONDRI, Along With Other Expert Organizations, Weighs in on Aducanumab – an Alzheimer’s Disease Medication